lookwe/DSPOM/docs/README.md

   details: Tell you separately what the basic module functions of our system are, so that you can better use our system.
 - title: Admin
   details: Administrator module, which corresponds to the advanced permission users of the system, will tell you the administrator's operation functions and permissions.
-footer: MaadTech Programmatic  ©2019  MaadTech   Limited
+footer: Next Ads MaadTech  ©2019  MaadTech   Limited
 ---